t52ta6ek/2300ADS-CPM/58kCPMv1.85_work/README.md

 and this division was ultimately sold to Kontron in the early 80's where I worked for many years.

-This was the lastest version of CP/M I had developed for this machine.
+This was the latest version of CP/M I had developed for this machine.
 It was commercially released by Kontron as an option in addition to RDOS and UDOS operating systems.

 These files were pulled off of DSDD 8" floppy disk backups I had made of my 35mb hard drive.